dentinger/spring-boot-tutorial/README.md

 3. Create an endpoint under **/feedback** that returns the average rating for a product id.
 This is a GET method and takes just pid.
 4. Create and endpoint under **/feedback** that given a Product id returns a histogram of the ratings.
 This is  GET method and takes just pid.

+### Let's have a jdbc database also

+Let's allow a user to add rating comments with their rating and keep their ratings around for a while.
+That seems like it is something useful.

+1. Modify the build.gradle file to have the following compile time dependancy:

+       compile('org.springframework.boot:spring-boot-starter-data-jpa')
+       compile("com.h2database:h2")

 ## TODO